opensearch-project/opensearch-k8s-operator/docs/userguide/main.md

 This will configure an init container for each opensearch pod that executes the needed `sysctl` command.
 By default the init container uses a busybox image.
 If you want to change that (for example to use an image from a private registry), see [Custom init helper](#custom-init-helper).

-### Configuring Snapshot Repo (BETA)
+### Configuring Snapshot Repositories

-This feature is Currently in BETA, you can configure the snapshot repo settings for the OpenSearch cluster through the operator.
-Using `snapshotRepositories` settings you can configure multiple snapshot repos.
-Once the snapshot repo is configured a user can create custom `_ism` policies through dashboard to backup the in indexes.
+You can configure the snapshot repositories for the OpenSearch cluster through the operator.
+Using `general.snapshotRepositories` settings you can configure multiple snapshot repositories.
+Once the snapshot repository is configured a user can create custom `_ism` policies through dashboard to backup indexes.

-Note: BETA flagged Features in a release are experimental.
-Therefore, we do not recommend the use of configuring snapshot repo in a production environment.
-For updates on the progress of snapshot/restore, or if you want leave feedback/contribute that could help improve the feature, please refer to the issue on [GitHub](https://github.com/opensearch-project/opensearch-k8s-operator/issues/278).

 ```yaml
 spec: